Overview of Service Management Automation

 This version of Service Management Automation (SMA) has reached the end of support.
 We recommend you to upgrade to SMA 2022.

 Service Management Automation (SMA) is a set of tools that is integrated as the SMA extension in Microsoft Azure Pack for Windows Server.
 IT pros and IT developers can use SMA to construct, run, and manage runbooks to integrate, orchestrate, and automate IT business processes.
 SMA runbooks run on the Windows PowerShell engine.

 SMA uses the following three underlying components that are connected to Microsoft Azure Pack through the SMA service endpoint:

 Executes runbook jobs

 Runs under a service account

-- Enables Automation management by using Windows PowerShell cmdlets
+- Enables SMA management by using Windows PowerShell cmdlets

-Should I use Automation or System Center 2012 - Orchestrator?
+Should I use SMA or System Center - Orchestrator?

-In System Center 2012, System Center 2012 SP1, and System Center 2012 R2, the Orchestrator component enables you to automate business processes and IT operations in your data center without scripting or programming.
-Orchestrator is a feature in System Center 2012.
-If you already have System Center 2012 installed, and you do not plan to install Windows Azure Pack, use Orchestrator.
+The System Center - Orchestrator component enables you to automate business processes and IT operations in your data center without scripting or programming.
+If you prefer a graphical authoring approach, use Orchestrator.

-The Service Management Automation Developer's Guide is now available.
-This is a set of REST API reference documentation for the Service Management Automation web service.
+The SMA Developer's Guide is now available.
+This guide is a set of REST API reference documentation for the SMA web service.